Placed in: Home arrow Programming arrow Webdesign arrow jQuery Quickie: Smooth animated quote display

-jQuery Quickie: Smooth animated quote display
+jQuery quickie: Smooth animated quote display

 Time for yet another jQuery quickie!
 These relatively simple jQuery tutorials will show you a simple, yet beautiful effect making use of jQuery.
 This way, you can learn and create something very cool at the same time.